Violence, death and suffering in Sudan

 We also support human rights defenders, including through stop-gap emergency financial support, as they continue their tireless work supporting communities inside and outside Sudan.

 But to make real change happen, we need help from people like you.
-We have a campaign calling on the United Nations Security Council to issue an arms embargo, which will curb the flow of weapons into Sudan.
+We launched a campaign calling on the United Nations Security Council to expand the Darfur arms embargo to stem the flow of weapons into Sudan.

 Sign the petition to show your support.